 For a web-based alternative, Kizoa is worth trying.
 It’s a multi featured online editor for movies, collages, and slideshows.
 The tool is free to use at the basic level but offers several pay-once upgrade plans for better video quality, storage space, and longer videos.

 iPhoto or iMovie (Mac Only)

 If you’re a Mac user, you have two programs available for free (version depends on the age of your Mac). iPhoto allows you to export and slideshow you create from an album with its themes.
 For a little more control, you can import your images into iMovie and rearrange the order, transitions, etc. before exporting.
 Neither of these programs is available on Windows.

 Windows Movie Maker (Windows Only)

-If you're more familiar with the classic Windows Movie Maker, you'll have similar tools to iMovie preinstalled on your PC.
+If you’re more familiar with the classic Windows Movie Maker, you’ll have similar tools to iMovie preinstalled on your PC.
 You can add your photos to the program and then rearrange and edit them as needed.
-It won't support some of the snazzy graphics from a dedicated slideshow maker, but it will get the job done.
-(Note: Windows Movie Maker has been discontinued as of January 2017, but will be replaced with Windows Story Maker by the end of the year)
+It won’t support some of the snazzy graphics from a dedicated slideshow maker, but it will get the job done.
+(Note: Windows Movie Maker was discontinued, but has been replaced with Windows Story Maker)

 If you need to create slideshows and mini videos on the fly, Animoto is a great choice.
 It offers a high degree of versatility for an amateur tool, as well as a good variety of templates you won’t be quick to exhaust.
 You can create videos in less than 15 minutes if you’re going for the slideshow, but even marketing videos won’t eat up much of your time.
 Animoto is a bit pricey for an individual, so make sure you’re going to use it frequently if you do purchase.
 However, you’ll still get an effective and easy to use tool for your money.